JoseRZapata/PyDAFX/README.md

 9. Adaptive digital audio effects (Not yet)

-10. Spectral processing (Not yet, but you can find the implementations in https://github.com/MTG/sms-tools)
+10. Spectral processing (Not yet, but you can find the implementation in https://github.com/MTG/sms-tools)

 11. Time and frequency-warping musical signals (Not yet)